Start-1: Variants

 A version of the Start-1 rocket, simply called Start, was developed in parallel with the Start-1 program.
 Start differed from Start-1 by using the second stage of the Start-1 twice, giving it a total of five stages.
 With the extra stage, payload to low Earth orbit was increased to 850 kg.
 The first (and, so far, only) launch of the Start rocket occurred on 28 March 1995 from LC158 at the Plesetsk Cosmodrome.
-The Start rocket carried Gurwin, an Israeli technology satellite; EKA, a Russian dummy test satellite; and Oscar 29, an amateur radio satellite built by the Autonomous University of Mexico.
+The Start rocket carried Gurwin, an Israeli amateur radio satellite built by the Israel Institute of Technology; EKA, a Russian dummy test satellite; and UNAMSAT A, an amateur radio satellite built by the Autonomous University of Mexico.
 The rocket, however, failed not too long after liftoff, dumping debris and its payload into the Sea of Okhotsk.
 Little information has come forth from the Russian government as to what caused the rocket to fail, or even whether or not the Start program has been canceled.